OOPSpam/blog/_posts/2024-08-20-accessible-forms.md

 By providing meaningful values for the autocomplete attribute, you're guiding the browser to suggest relevant information based on the user's input history.
 This helps users, especially those with disabilities, to fill out forms more efficiently and accurately.

-## 6. Don't use Captcha
+## 6. Don't use CAPTCHA

 [According to Builtwith](https://trends.builtwith.com/widgets/captcha), 96% of the top 1 million websites use captcha.
 Most of them use reCAPTCHA and hCAPTCHA.
 Visual turing tests such as CAPTCHA [are allowed](https://www.w3.org/TR/turingtest/#:~:text=CAPTCHAs%20are%2C%20allowed%20under,sensory%20perception%20are%20provided%20to) by the Web Content Accessibility Guidelines (WCAG) with some important restrictions.

 > For example, asking users who are blind, visually impaired or dyslexic to identify textual characters in a distorted graphic is asking them to perform a task they are intrinsically least able to accomplish.

 ![Inaccessible CAPTCHA example](/blog/assets/posts/accessible-form/inaccessible-captcha.png "Inaccessible CAPTCHA example")